smd9788/typescript-presentation/README.md

 ## Why use TypeScript?

+  Main goal of Typescript is to give web developers a toolkit to spend more time creating new code, and less time analyzing,       understanding, and error testing existing code.

   - Scalability:
   - #### Error handling:
     - Typescript provides a lot of ways to add validations to your